verse-lab/ceramist/readme.md

 docker cp  ceramist:/ceramist ./ceramist
 ```

-This will copy the compiled ceramist source code (and html
+This will copy the compiled ceramist source code (and HTML
 documentation, if you have made it, to your local machine).

 ## Project Structure